jonnor/agree/doc/braindump.md

 However, it is easy to miss some cases this way.
 Or put alternatively, it is unreasonably tedious to ensure (up front) that this covers everything.

     TODO: move fuzz/mutation tools from poly-test out to a dedicated library, that Agree can use?

-If doing this well, hopefully get to the point where primarily doing 'automated-testing-by-example'.
+If doing this well, hopefully get to the point where primarily doing `automated-testing-by-example`.
 That is, instead of: setting up a testing framework, writing testcases in imperative code, somewhere else than the code-under-test, one:
 - writes code in a way that describes what is valid & not